sebastiencouture/Recurve/README.md

 ### Core

-Core of the framework that offers set of re-usable services that can be used with any view/templating library to build apps.
+Core of the framework that offers a set of re-usable services that can be used with any view/templating library to build apps.

 * [di](src/core/di) - dependency injection framework: containers and modules